-Top ranked robotic surgeons at the Steward® Center for Advanced Cardiac Surgery at St. Elizabeth's Medical Center in Boston, Mass., perform some of the region’s most state-of-the-art cardiac surgery procedures available.
+Top ranked robotic surgeons at the Steward® Center for Advanced Cardiac Surgery at St. Elizabeth's Medical Center in Boston, Massachusetts, perform some of the region’s most state-of-the-art cardiac surgery procedures available.

 Compared to traditional open surgery, minimally invasive da Vinci® Surgery provides the following potential benefits to cardiac patients:

 da Vinci Surgery provides additional potential benefits to patients facing cardiac surgery, including:

 Robotic surgical technologies change the way surgeons operate inside the chest – in particular for procedures performed on the lungs and esophagus.
 With the use of the da Vinci® Surgical System, thymectomies and other potentially traumatic procedures can be performed through 1 to 2 cm incisions, without spreading or cutting the breastbone or ribs, thereby minimizing blood loss, pain and scarring.

 Thoracic procedures our surgeons perform include:

 The Center for Advanced Cardiac Surgery is led by Arvind Agnihotri, MD, a leader in the field of cardiac surgery.

 Cardiac surgery is any surgical procedure performed on the heart or vessels.
 Frequently, it is done to correct acquired or congenital defects, replace diseased valves, open or bypass blocked vessels, or graft a prosthesis or a transplant.

 Robotic cardiac surgery with the da Vinci® Surgical System offers breakthrough capabilities that enable surgeons to operate through smaller incisions made between the ribs.
 Through the use of the da Vinci Surgical System, surgeons are now able to offer a minimally invasive option for complex surgical procedures, open surgery and laparoscopy.